microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 if DNI is not valid return "invalid"

 We will create automated tests to check that the functionality is correctly implemented.
-When the development is completed, we will build a container using Docker
+When the development is complete, we will build a container using Docker

 - **/returncolorcode**:

 Receive by querystring a parameter called color

-read colors.json file and return the rgba field
+read the colors.json file and return the rgba field

 get color var from querystring

-iterate for each color in colors.json to find the color
+Iterate for each color in colors.json to find the color

 return the code.hex field